ktaylor63/southeast/site/content/articles/protecting-military-readiness-and-the-iconic-gopher-tortoise-at-the-same-time.md

 {{< figure class="photo-center" src="/images/pages/gopher-tortoise-search-andy-day.jpg" alt="A biologist hunched on his knees peers into a hole in the ground." caption="Andy Day, a biologist with the Georgia DNR shines light into a tortoise burrow with a mirror.
 Photo by Roy Hewitt, USFWS." link="https://flic.kr/p/SDmR4j" >}}

-Andy Day and Seth Thompson traipsed across prime tortoise territory one recent, unseasonably warm morning in search of the elusive reptile Day, a contract biologist with Georgia’s Department of Natural Resources (DNR), and Thompson, the newly anointed manager of the Alapaha River WMA, stooped to peer into the many burrows dotting the land covered in longleaf pines.
+Andy Day and Seth Thompson traipsed across prime tortoise territory one recent, unseasonably warm morning in search of the elusive reptile Day, a contract biologist with the Georgia Department of Natural Resources (DNR), and Thompson, the newly anointed manager of the Alapaha River WMA, stooped to peer into the many burrows dotting the land covered in longleaf pines.

 Day cleared leaves with a snake stick, positioned a mirror to shoot the sun’s rays into burrows and contorted his body to peer deep into the sandy holes.